Optimal design of experiments to identify latent behavioral types: Wisdom of Experts

 \subsection{Expert Prediction Results}

-For full survey results, see Table \ref{fig:experts} in Appendix 1, but we report the major descriptive results here.
+We report the major descriptive results here.
+For full survey results, see Table \ref{fig:experts} in the Appendix.
 The median response time was approximately 11 minutes.
 The mean response time was 105 minutes, although after removing participants who took over 6 hours to complete the survey (we assume that they were not actively working on the survey for that amount of time), this value became closer to 16 minutes.
 Of the 18\% of participants who began the survey, 39\% ended up finishing, making for a 7\% response rate overall.

+This survey generated three main takeaways.
+First, and most importantly, there appeared to be little agreement among the various respondents regarding what was the optimal experiment to run, shown in Fig.~\ref{fig:experts_predictions}.
+This is validated by the low median self-reported confidence in their predictions about both $A$ and $\pi$ (a median of ``2 - somewhat not confident'' for both $A$ and $\pi$).

+Second, while the estimates spanned much of the experimental design space, the modal value was $\pi=0.5$ and $A=6.0$.
+This corresponds to a point on our information surface that would be expected to generate less information gain than the optimal design.
+The effect of running this suboptimal experiment might be that the competing models would appear to be less distinct, at which point we would need more data in order to distinguish the most likely model.